The world's safest airlines for 2021 revealed

 Thomas adds that travelers are even more focused on airline safety in the wake of the pandemic.

-"They are not taking anything for granted and our inquiry level has tripled over the past six months on a variety of safety issues, not just Covid-19", says Thomas.
+"They are not taking anything for granted and our inquiry level has tripled over the past six months on a variety of safety issues, not just Covid-19," says Thomas.

 Separately, AirlineRatings also spotlighted the safest low cost airlines, listing the top 10 in alphabetical order.
 They are Air Arabia, Allegiant, EasyJet, Frontier, Jetstar Group, Jetblue, Ryanair, Vietjet, Westjet, and Wizz Air.